-Aberdeen Western Peripheral Route Environmental Statement Appendices Part B: Northern Leg Appendix A10.12 - Reptiles
+Aberdeen Western Peripheral Route Environmental Statement Appendices 2007 Part B: Northern Leg Appendix A10.12 - Reptiles

-Ecological Importance Attributes of Ecological Receptor Viable areas of key habitat identified in the Regional BAP or smaller areas of such habitat which are essential to maintain the viability of a larger whole Viable areas of key habitat identified as being of regional value in the appropriate SNH Natural Heritage Future area profile.
-Any river classified as excellent A1 or good A2 and capable of supporting salmonid population.
-Any river with a Habitat Modification Score indicating that it is significantly modified or above.
-Species Any regularly occurring, locally significant population of a species listed as being nationally scarce which occurs in 16-100 10km squares in the UK or in a Regional BAP or relevant SNH Natural Heritage Future area on account of its regional rarity or localisation A regularly occurring, locally significant population/number of a regionally important species .
-Sites maintaining populations of internationally/nationally important species that are not threatened or rare in the region or county.
-Habitats Sites that are recognised by local authorities (e.g. Sites of Interest for Nature Conservation (SINS) and District Wildlife Sites (DWS)) County/District sites that the designating authority has determined meet the published ecological selection criteria for designation, including Local Nature Reserves (LNR) selected on county/district ecological criteria (county/district sites where they exist, will often have been identified in local plans) A viable area of habitat identified in County/District BAP or in the relevant SNH Natural Heritage Future area profile A diverse and/or ecologically valuable hedgerow network County Semi-natural ancient woodland greater than 0.25 ha.
-(Aberdeenshir e /City of Any river classified as good A2 or fair B and likely to support coarse fishery.
-Aberdeen) Any river with a Habitat Modification Score indicating that it is significantly modified or above Species Any regularly occurring, locally significant population of a species which is listed in a County/District BAP on account of its regional rarity or localisation A regularly occurring, locally significant population of a county/district important species (particularly during a critical phase of its life cycle) Sites supporting populations of internationally/nationally/regionally important species that are not threatened or rare in the region or county, and are not integral to maintaining those populations.
-Sites/features that are scarce within the county/district or which appreciably enrich the county/ district habitat resource Habitats Areas of habitat considered to appreciably enrich the habitat resource within the local context (survey area, parish or neighbourhood, e.g. species-rich hedgerows, ponds etc).
-Local Sites that retain other elements of semi-natural vegetation that due to their size, quality or the wide distribution of such habitats within the local area are not considered for the above classifications.
-(Immediate Semi-natural ancient woodland smaller than 0.25 ha. local area or Any river classified as fair B or poor C and unlikely to support coarse fishery. village importance) Any river with a Habitat Modification Score indicating that it is severely modified or above importanoc) Species Populations/assemblages of species that appreciable enrich the biodiversity resource within the local context Sites supporting populations of county/district important species that are not threatened or rare in the region or county, and are not integral to maintaining those populations Less than Local Sites that retain habitats and/or species of limited ecological importance due to their size, species composition or other factors.
-(Limited ecological value) Any river classified as impoverished D and/or and with a Habitat Modification Score indicating that it is severely modified
+Value/ Importance Criteria Species Any regularly occurring, locally significant population of a species listed in a County/District BAP due to regional rarity or localisation.
+A regularly occurring, locally significant population of a County/District important species.
+Sites supporting populations of internationally/nationally/regionally important species that are not threatened or rare in the region or county, and not integral to maintaining those populations.
+Sites/features scarce in the County/District or which appreciably enrich the County/ District habitat resource Local (immediate area or local village importance) HabitatsAreas of habitat that appreciably enrich the local habitat resource (e.g. species-rich hedgerows, pondsetc).
+Sites that retain other elements of semi-natural vegetation that due to their size, quality or thewide distribution within the local area are not considered for the above classifications.
+Semi-naturalancient woodland smaller than 0.25 ha.
+Any river classified as fair B or poor C and unlikely to supportcoarse fishery.
+Rivers with a Habitat Modification Score indicating that it is severely modified or above.SpeciesPopulations/assemblages of species that appreciable enrich the biodiversity resource within the localcontext.
+Sites supporting populations of county/district important species that are not threatened orrare in the region or county, and are not integral to maintaining those populations.
+Less than Local (Limited ecological importance) Sites that retain habitats and/or species of limited ecological importance due to their size, species composition or other factors.
+Any river classified as impoverished D and/or and with a Habitat Modification Score indicating that it is severely modified.